 I recently read A Rap on Race, the book-length transcript of a conversation between James Baldwin and Margaret Mead, recorded in

 the summer of 1970.
-As I said two weeks ago, it’s a fascinating book, and I’m going to be posting excerpts each Wednesday for the next while.
-I put up the first last week – here’s the second, somewhat condensed from the original:
+As I noted last week it’s a fascinating book, and I’m going to be posting excerpts every Wednesday for the next while.